211018jwa/training/recaps/week-9-recap.md

 * What is the purpose of the `@SpringBootTest` annotation?
 Why do we need this annotation for integration tests?
 * Why might we need to use the `@DirtiesContext` annotation while doing DAO tests and integration tests?
 * What is MockMvc?

+## Spring AOP
+- What is the purpose of AOP?
+- What does AOP stand for?
+- What is an Aspect?
+- What is advice?
+- What is a pointcut expression?
+- What is a join point?
+- What type of advice are there?
+- What is the the most powerful advice?